hansonc2/IndeedSpider/README.md

 * Description

 ## To Do:
-- [ ] Update CSS selection rule set for all fields.
+- [ ] Update CSS selection rule set for all fields (Indeed changes these rules often... sorry if you get an error :( ).
 - [ ] Update CLI options/args.
 - [ ] Add position description parsing.
 - [ ] Add custom middleware.